 Be wary of setting an explicit temp directory if you are likely to change the jars in WEB-INF/lib between redeployments.
 There is a JVM bug concerning caching of jar contents.

-Mostly for backward compatibility, from Jetty 9.1.1 onwards, it is possible to create a directory named "work" in the
+It is possible to create a directory named

 If such a directory is found, it is assumed you want to use it as the parent directory for all of the temporary directories of the webapps in